EnvoyAI/examples/FAQ.md

 Windows API call translation layer).
 Please see [test-wine](./test-wine) for an example and documentation.

+#### Exactly what hardware and software will be running our containers?
+The EnvoyAI platform currently uses a g3.4xlarge with Ubuntu 16.04, running Docker 17.06, using the AUFS storage driver.
+We will also be running physical on-site servers with similar specs to the g3.4xlarge (~20cpu, ~128gb,  ram running CentOS 7, running Docker 17, using devicemapper.

 ## Production Clinical Workflow

 #### How do I make my Machine ready for a hospital to use it?